Key Recruitment Metrics to Track in Your Hiring Software

 What it measures: The percentage of candidates who exit your hiring process before completion.

 If top candidates are ghosting mid-way, that’s a red flag.
-Recruitment software can show exactly where drop-offs occur—application form, phone screen, post-interview wait.
+Recruitment software can show exactly where drop-offs occur—application form, phone screen, post-interview wait—making this one of the most overlooked key recruitment metrics to track.

 Tip: Long feedback delays or clunky interview scheduling are common culprits.
-Track this metric to spot process friction early.
+Improving workflows and automating interview scheduling can significantly reduce candidate abandonment.

 5. Offer Acceptance Rate